2023 Solar Incentives Guide for Pleasant Grove, UT - Tax Credits & Rebates

 3. within the U.S.

-Specific incentives, including ones handled by the Utah government or by your county/municipality, may have additional qualifications.
-Get in touch with your local Pleasant Grove solar installer to find out what incentives your project will qualify for.
+Specific incentives, including ones handled by the Utah government or by your county/municipality, could have additional qualifications.
+Talk to your local Pleasant Grove solar installer to discover what incentives your project will qualify for.

 How much will solar panels save me on my electric bill in Pleasant Grove annually?